EVERSE-ResearchSoftware/EVERSE-ResearchSoftware.github.io/README.md

       bluesky: [handle link]
  ```
 You can add your desired means of contact here.
 In order for your contact details to be displayed add  `{{< insert-media-links >}}` at the end of the file.
-For BlueSky, GitHub and X/Twitter adding the username suffices, the url will be constructed automatically. (ote that `link` connects to a webpage of your choice about you, e.g. a personal one.
+For BlueSky, GitHub and X/Twitter adding the username suffices, the url will be constructed automatically.
+(Note that `link` connects to a webpage of your choice about you, e.g. a personal one.

 If you don't want to link your email directly, you can also choose to spell out your address and obscure it (`me AT my.institute`).